SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 ---

 Definitions clarify meaning for new users.
-Good definitions:

-- describe how the term is used in your project
-- clarify ambiguity
-- distinguish similar terms
+Don't assume that your label is understandable, now, or over time!
+Provide a definition so that others may interpret and apply this CVT term as your project intends it to be used.

 Think in terms of how you would want your term to be passed on with fidelity to someone inheriting your dataset.